-Integration of "Letter Dorms" V, W, X, Y and Z - New student residence halls have been integrated at Pei campus.
-The dormitories are located along the existing path from the Pei dormitories to the Dort/Goldstein dormitories.
+EXISTING "LETTER DORMS" V, W, X, Y AND Z

+These dormitories are located along the existing path from the Pei dormitories to the Dort/Goldstein dormitories.
 By improving the adjacent pathways and renewing landscape, the dormitory buildings reinforce the master plan's fundamental emphasis on pedestrian-oriented character.